antivirusakash/nutriscan-documentation/docs/troubleshooting.md

   - Make sure you're long-pressing the meal item
   - This works only for previously logged meals
   - Verify you have a stable internet connection
+  - Wait for the success message to confirm the action completed

 ### Insights Dashboard